pal-admin/pal-webots-competition-participant-template/README.md

 This repository is part of the [2021 IROS-RSJ Robotic Challenge for Young Students](https://roboticslab-uc3m.github.io/challenge-iros2021)!

-## Register
+## Initialize

 - Generate a new repository that uses the participant template: [`Use this template`](https://github.com/pal-admin/pal-webots-competition-participant-template/generate)
-- \[optional: only if you generated a private repository\]: Add `pal-admin` to [Manage access](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-teams-and-people-with-access-to-your-repository#inviting-a-team-or-person) section.
-This allows the organizers to be able to clone your repository via [pal-admin](https://github.com/pal-admin).
+- \[optional: only if you generated a private repository\]: Give permissions to the `pal-admin` user to `read` your repository, following: [these guidelines](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-teams-and-people-with-access-to-your-repository#inviting-a-team-or-person)
-- Add your repository to [competitors.txt](https://github.com/pal-admin/pal-webots-competition-organizer/edit/master/competitors.txt).
+- Contact the organizers to add your generated repository to [competitors.txt](https://github.com/pal-admin/pal-webots-competition-organizer/edit/master/competitors.txt)

 ## Develop